Thursday, October 10

 The Texas Demographic Center staff will discuss the most recent city population estimates and provide information about data sources, methodology, and the importance of local government engagement.
 The expert panel will empower community leaders with valuable population data to inform decisions on planning, resource, and funding allocations in your town or city.

-Speakers: Lloyd Potter, PhD, Texas State Demographer; Helen You, PhD, Associate Director; Monica Cruz, PhD, State Data Center Lead, Texas Demographic Center
+Speakers: Monica Cruz, PhD, State Data Center Lead; and Helen You, PhD, Associate Director, Texas Demographic Center

 Small City Talks: Recruiting and Retaining Talent